Bootleg turn

 A bootleg turn is a driving maneuver intended to reverse the direction of travel of a forward-moving automobile by 180 degrees in a minimum amount of time while staying within the width of a two-lane road.
 This maneuver is also known as a smuggler's turn, powerslide, or simply bootlegger.
+Handbrake turn is also a way.

 Technique

 The driver performs the turn by putting the vehicle quickly into a lower gear, usually the second, and quickly turning the wheel in the direction of the opposite lane.
 If performed correctly, it will cause the vehicle to enter a controlled skid, enter the opposite lane, and turn completely around.
 In a perfect bootleg turn, the car will be at a complete stop at the end of the maneuver and ready to accelerate and depart in the opposite direction.

 It is easier to initiate this with some cars by applying a flick of the steering wheel the wrong way initially, before turning it in the direction the driver wants to go.
 This maneuver (known in racing as a Scandinavian flick) increases the load transfer to the outer wheels.

 Classic bootleg turns can be performed only on cars with a manual transmission and are most easily accomplished with a rear-wheel-drive car, as the spinning back wheels aid in the turn.
 This is because the maneuver is essentially a controlled fishtail-like spin-out.
 Vehicles with an automatic transmission can be modified to make a bootleg turn possible.
 This is a most common modification for stunt vehicles used in motion pictures, to reduce the stress on the stunt driver to change gears while turning.

 Drivers of cars with a handbrake connected to the rear wheels can enter a controlled turning skid by employing the handbrake, locking the wheels, and turning the steering wheel sharply in either direction.
 This maneuver can also be called a bootleg turn, but is more precisely described as a handbrake turn.
 Using the handbrake to break the traction of the rear wheels is much simpler than trying to do this by power alone.